 - Anti Poop-Socking

 When breaks are built into the game, or the game reminds you to take one.

 The highest acclaim a port of an arcade game to a console or computer could get.

 - Ascended Glitch

-When a glitch or bug is enjoyed so much it gets treated as a legitimate gameplay element in an update or a sequel.
+When a glitch or bug is enjoyed so much it gets turned into a legitimate gameplay element in an update or a sequel.